gSchool/DNA-release-2/03-Phase-2/01-five-thieves.md

 ### !end-challenge

 <!-- ======================= END CHALLENGE ======================= -->

+## <span style="font-size:2em">4.</span> Fourth Thief: Conflicting Priorities

+> <span style="font-family:script;font-size:2em;">Productivity isn’t about being a workhorse, keeping busy, or burning the midnight oil...It’s about priorities and fiercely protecting your time.</span>
+>
+> <span style="float:right">-Margarita Tartakovsky</span>
+>
+> <span style="clear:both">&nbsp;</span>

+When people prioritize ineffectively, everything takes longer, leading to too much WIP.
+We know this is a relatable thief - many of you noted in Module 1 the difficulties you have when navigating priorities because you are supporting multiple projects.

+Again, this highlights the need to show your work in a data driven manner, i.e. using Kanban - not only for yourself, but to communicate with others.

+## <span style="font-size:2em">5.</span> Fifth Thief: Neglected Work

+Legacy system maintenance is one of the most neglected types of work.
+Typically, the longer a system is used, the more complex it becomes due to updates, bug fixes, and multiple individuals working the code, increasing the complexity of the system.
+Thus, when something goes wrong it is difficult to easily identify the source of the problem, often removing multiple people (or teams) from other important work.

+Recall that we spent a lot of time talking about tech debt.
+Gene Kim’s The Unicorn Project refers to tech debt as “complexity debt”, defining it as changes in the software or environment that increase the complexity of operations and/or new changes.

+There is a saying -- _‘if it hurts, do it more often’_- or, **frequency reduces difficulty**.
+Have you ever lapsed in your workout regimen?
+Taken a few weeks (or months) off and your first day back could barely walk by the time you are finished?
+But after you stick with it for a while, you notice that the impact of working out is less and less drastic.

+The same concept applies to software.
+This is a great example of why refactoring (constantly updating code and simplifying if possible) is so important- it helps reduce the technical debt created with fielded systems.

+Now let’s apply this concept to contracting.
+Multiple contracts support a capability delivery, and contracting is one of the biggest tools in the Program Offices tool belt.
+It allows you to be responsive to emerging technology, new companies, or to pivot strategy. **Frequency reduces difficulty and allows optimization of the process.**

+Sound familiar?
+This concept is behind the small, frequent batches of work that are key to Agile and DevSecOps implementation -- code deployment (a contract award) is a non-event, and instead is simply part of the daily (monthly) practice.

+Back to neglected work.
+Key ideas that will help you to recognize or prevent neglected work include:
+- If not dealt with, neglected work (i.e. technical debt) will become an emergency
+- Consistently re-evaluate the investment of time and resources needed to finish the project.
+Aim to prevent ‘zombie projects’ from overtaking your current responsibilities.

+The next section will show you:
+- Strategies that expose time thieves,
+- How your team can optimize your workflow, and
+- How to express resulting data to your leadership and stakeholders

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->